 Accordingly, the Training Institute developed this workshop to equip people with a special combination of worldviews, preparation & support they will need in order to survive with high moral ideals, with integrity intact & hopefully also with some effectiveness in human services.

 Some of the assumptions underlying the content of the workshop are:

-- people who want to function with greater moral coherency be aware of these dynamics;
+- people who want to function with greater moral coherency in human services, and possibly even with some effectiveness, absolutely must become aware of these dynamics;

-• once one is aware of these dynamics, one is in a position to respond much more adaptively in the world;
+- once one understands these dynamics, one is able to respond much more adaptively;

 This workshop is not intended to provide participants with specific solutions to specific problems.
 Instead, participants will learn an array of universally-applicable strategies that they can then apply to whatever situations confront them.
 Even in a workshop of this length, many of the strategies can only be covered in enough depth to delineate the essentials, to awaken consciousness, to enable participants to identify adaptive strategies themselves, & to point participants toward further study & progress in these various strategies.
 A great many handouts will be distributed, including ones that point to further resources on various of the topics.